 Edit auto-captions to boost video accessibility

 If you host your videos on YouTube, you can take advantage of Google’s auto-captioning.
-In its current state, the auto-caption feature is far from a final solution to video accessibility because they can make mistakes that frustrate or alienate audiences.
-The best way to take advantage of this feature is to use the auto-captions as a starting point, not as the final solution for subtitles.
+In its current state, the auto-caption feature is far from a perfect solution to video accessibility because they can make mistakes that frustrate or alienate audiences.
+The best way to take advantage of this feature is to use the auto-captions as a starting point, not as the final product for subtitles.

 Review the auto-captions and be prepared to make edits to ensure that the subtitles match what is being communicated in the video.
 Pay close attention, because you can be surprised by the small errors that auto-captions make that seem obvious to humans.
 Filler words and disfluencies (um, ah, er) can be recorded as regular words (in, up, were) and change or confuse the meaning of the sentence that they are in.